jacobsun211/contact-manager-API/README.md

 # 325606481
 # negev

-# copyright disclaimer: if you want to copy this code... be my guest, i dont know waht you found here tbh...
+copyright disclaimer: if you want to copy this code... be my guest, i dont know waht you found here tbh...

-## contact-manager-API ##

 # what i maneged to do

 i did Docker, sql database, api application each one with branch of his own

-# Docker branch
+-------- Docker branch

 2 working containers that can communicate with each other

-# sql branch
+--------- sql branch

 init sql and data_intractor that has all the needed sql querys

-# api branch
+--------- api branch

 all endpoints work
 (except PUT which works in sql query but i didnt sure on how to do it in the endpoints)